 You’ll get a quick glance of what directories they have links from, what locations they are listed in, and which ones offer dofollow links along with their overall domain authority.

 Also note that some mainstream directories have local listings.
-Directory Journal, for example, has a map on the homepage that allows you to navigate to regional listings.
+Citysearch, for example, has a list with all the states from US that allows you to navigate to regional listings.